Muriloo/data-casestudy-weatherforecast/README.md

 2. It is ok to build a quick and smart solution which might include technical debts: Do you see any technical debts?
 3. Did you enjoy the task?
 If yes or no, why?
 4. What did you learn?
 What went good?
 Where did you have challenges?
-5. What user use cases do you see to use this data?
+5. What are the use cases you see for this data?